 Step 3: Reveal the correct response.
 If you see the need, help students understand where they went wrong, and how to attack the problem in a more productive way.

 i>clicker is an audience response system that allows students to instantly give feedback or answers to questions asked by the instructor.
 This is similar to what the audience uses in “Who Wants to be a Millionaire” to help the contestant.
 In our case the technology is being applied in a learning environment.
-DoIT’s Educational Media Centers have been working with faculty to test and implement i>clickers in the learning environment.
+The Educational Media Center offices at the campuses in NYC and Pleasantville have been working with faculty to test and implement i>clickers in the learning environment.

 If you want to learn more about this product or to schedule a training session for i>clickers, contact your local Educational Media Center Ed Media Center (see contact info below).

 How many i>clickers do we have?

 NYC: One set of 30 i>clickers and one set of 50 i>clickers PLV: Three sets with 30 i>clickers each